CoralRocker/Team73_Project3/README.md

 - \_\_init\_\_.py tells the python interpreter that this directory is a package
 - admin.py is used to register models, create superuser, and log in.
 - apps.py includes the application configuration for the app.
 Most of the time the default configuration is fine.
 - models.py defines the structure of the database using classes.
-Includes things like database desing, relationships between data sets, and attribute constraints.
+Includes things like database design, relationships between data sets, and attribute constraints.
 - views.py provides an interface for all of the views in forms of classes.
 - tests.py used for writing test cases
 - urls.py an array of endpoints that are contained within the application and that can be inherited by the project level directory